zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(\mathcal{T}\\) is the *transition dyadic*, the expression of which is yet to be determined.

 Recursive equations written in the integral form quickly become unwieldy.
-Instead, we shall convert them into the operator form by using the [bra-ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation).
+Instead, we shall convert them into the operator form by using the [bra-ket notation](https://en.wikipedia.org/wiki/Bra%E2%80%93ket_notation) \[[30](#references), ch.
+II-B, [31](#references)\].
 Additionally, any dependence on the frequency or the wavenumber shall be kept implicit.

 Our building blocks are state vectors (or *kets*), such as \\(\ket{E}\\), and linear functionals (or *bras*), such as \\(\bra{r}\\).
 Put together, they represent the projection (the [inner product](https://en.wikipedia.org/wiki/Inner_product)) of the two vectors: